 - In the search box, type in WooCommerce, then install the plugin.

-- Next, don’t forget to hit activate as well to be fully operational.
+- Next, don’t forget to hit activate to be fully operational.

 Once WooCommerce is activated, you will see it in the sidebar of your WordPress dashboard.
 See the screenshot below.

 Once WooCommerce is active, several items will be added to our online store for it to function correctly:

 - Orders, products, and other taxonomies now have new menu items, custom post types, and taxonomies;